Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification

 \section{Conclusions}

 We formally decompose the ambiguous notion of text simplification into a compact, transparent, and logically dependent pipeline of sub-tasks, where explainable prediction of text complexity is identified as the preliminary step.
-We conduct a systematic analysis of its two sub-tasks, namely complexity prediction and complexity explanation, and show that they can be either solved separately or solved jointly through an extractive adversarial network.
-We present a systematic comparison of different methods for the two tasks, under different evaluation metrics, and based on large-scale datasets from a diversity of domains.
-We find that the difficulty of complexity prediction and explanation varies across application domains.
-While the state-of-the-art neural language models achieve significantly better performance on complexity prediction, the extractive adversarial network presents promising advantage in complexity explanation.
-Future work should investigate how to integrate rationale extractor into the pre-trained neural language models and how to extend it for simplification generation. \begin{acks} This work was in part supported by the National Science Foundation under grant number 1633370. \end{acks}
+We conduct a systematic analysis of its two sub-tasks, namely complexity prediction and complexity explanation, and show that they can be either solved separately or jointly through an extractive adversarial network.
+While pre-trained neural language models achieve significantly better performance on complexity prediction, an extractive adversarial network that solves the two tasks jointly presents promising advantage in complexity explanation.
+Using complexity prediction as a preliminary step reduces the error of the state-of-the-art text simplification models by a large margin.
+Future work should integrate rationale extractor into the pre-trained neural language models and extend it for simplification generation.